UBS-IB/bayesian_tree/README.md

 ## Usage

 We include some examples for various uses in the [examples](examples) directory.
-The models are fully compatible with scikit-lern, so you can use them for e.g. cross-validation or performance evaluation using scikit-learn functions.
+The models are fully compatible with scikit-learn, so you can use them for e.g. cross-validation or performance evaluation using scikit-learn functions.

 ## TODO